 The camshaft position sensor detects the speed of the well….the camshaft.
 The ECU uses this data to adjust the timing, timing of spark, and fuel injection.
 A bad CPS sensor can trigger misfire codes on one side of the engine.

 This guide applies to all makes and models that utilize a V engine, such as V6, V8, V10, and V12.
 These engines are found in many makes, including Acura, Audi, BMW, Honda, Toyota, Hyundai, Mercedes-Benz, Porsche, Subaru, etc.

-It doesn’t apply to vehicles with four-cylinder engines, inlines 5 and 6, since they typically have only one catalytic converter.
-It will apply if your vehicle has two catalytic converters, such as the case with BMW inline-six engines.
+It doesn’t apply to vehicles with four-cylinder engines, lines 5 and 6, since they typically have only one catalytic converter.
+It will apply if your vehicle has two catalytic converters, such as with BMW inline-six engines.

 Can a booster vacuum leak cause misfires on only one bank?

 Yes, a booster vacuum leak can cause misfires on only one bank.
 A vacuum leak in the booster system can affect the air/fuel mixture, causing an imbalance and leading to a misfire in one bank of cylinders.